 Don’t Ignore Your Symptoms

-By not identifying your food sensitivities, you put yourself at even greater risk of autoimmune attack.
-Ultimately, these reoccurring symptoms will not only be uncomfortable but will create inflammation.
+By not identifying your food intolerance triggers, you put yourself at even greater risk of autoimmune attack.
+Ultimately, these recurring symptoms will not only be uncomfortable but will create inflammation.

 Inflammation weakens your autoimmune response even further.